 - Send a message to a different Slack channel based on a form's input

-Tray has two key connectors that help you do this: the "boolean condition", and the "branch" connector.
+Tray has two key helpers that help you do this: the "boolean condition", and the "branch" connector.
 Most of the time, you'll want to use the boolean condition.

 Setting up conditional logic using the boolean condition